uQr/cordova-docs/tutorial-gulp/gulp-typescript.md

-#<a name="ts"></a>Compiling TypeScript
+#<a name="ts"></a>Using Gulp to Compile TypeScript
+This tutorial is part of a series on [using Gulp with Tools for Apache Cordova projects](http://go.microsoft.com/fwlink/?LinkID=533767).

 If you’re using TypeScript in your project, you’ll want to compile it in your team / CI build environment.
 You also may want to be able to compile your TypeScript code from the command line rather than Visual Studio.
-Fortunately this is straight forward to do with Gulp.
+Fortunately this is straight forward to do with [Gulp](http://go.microsoft.com/fwlink/?LinkID=533750).

-1. Add “gulp-typescript” as a devDependency in a package.json file in the root of you project.
+1. Add [gulp-typescript](http://go.microsoft.com/fwlink/?LinkID=533748) as a devDependency in a [package.json](http://go.microsoft.com/fwlink/?LinkID=533781) file in the root of you project.
 If you already have a package.json file, type the following from the command line in your project folder:

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     npm install --save-dev gulp-typescript